paulveillard/cybersecurity-iso-26262/README.md

 - Fail-silent: the system recognizes that it is receiving the wrong information due to a fault, so the ongoing operation moves to degraded mode.
 - Fail-operational: sometimes also referred to as fault-tolerant, a failure in one component does not stop the whole system from working correctly, the system reconfigures itself to compensate for the fault.
 - High-dependability: this is advanced failure prediction.

+Safety Failures and their causes
+Failures in a functional safety system can be broadly classified into two categories:
+Systematic and Random failures
+• Systematic Failures
+− Result from a failure in design or manufacturing
+− Often a result of failure to follow best practices
+− Occurrence of systematic failures can be reduced through continual and rigorous process improvement and robust analysis of any new technology
+• Random Failures
+− Result from random defects or soft errors inherent to process or usage condition − Rate of random faults cannot generally be reduced; focus must be on the detection and handling of random faults to prevent application failure